Dear 5S Parent(s)/Guardian(s), April 19, 2026

 CONFERRING CONFERENCES - I meet with your child regularly about their reading progress.
 We discuss what they need to do to continue to grow as readers.

-Students will wrap up writing about the reading strategy, Making Connections on 10/31.
+Students will wrap up writing about the reading strategy, Asking Questions on 10/31.

-MATH – Students are working through Unit 3, “Multiplication and Division with Fractions”.
-They will take the unit test the week after Thanksgiving.
+MATH – Students wrapped up Unit 2, “Addition and Subtraction with Decimals” last week.
+They will take the unit test at the beginning of this week and the unit 3 pre-test.
 There should be homework most school days (except Fridays), and they should be able to open IXL at home.
 If there is NOT math homework (if we didn’t complete a lesson), they should spend at least 10 minutes on IXL math or review multiplication and division facts through 12s (if they can’t get on IXL).
 By 5th grade, students should know those basic facts through 12s for multiplication and division as quickly as they know their name (or at least within 3 seconds maximum).
-Those who don’t have really struggled in this unit.

 WHAT YOU CAN HELP WITH AT HOME: Please check the daily planner, and have your child show you his/her finished homework.
 If there is no math homework, please remind them to hop on IXL math for at least 10 minutes or review basic multiplication and division facts through 12s.